godatadriven/godatadriven-blog/content/rogier-vandergeer-promotion.md

 include the optimization of a popularity prediction model for mobile apps and a predictive supply chain management model for a large, fresh food production company.

-Rob Dielemans, Managing Director of GoDataDriven says; "The nature of our projects, requires our data scientists to make sense out of enormous amounts of data.
-A PhD contributes a lot to being successful as a data scientist.
+Rob Dielemans, Managing Director of GoDataDriven says; "The nature of our projects requires our Data Scientists to make sense out of enormous amounts of data.
+A PhD contributes a lot to being successful as a Data Scientist.
 Besides intelligence, obtaining a Phd requires a lot of perseverance and hard work.
 Rogier has truly earned this title and we are convinced of the bright future that lies ahead of him."